penny64/r3-tdw/docs/devlog.md

+#Mon Oct 13 2014

+Productive weekend with a lot of mission-related details implemented.
+I had a moment yesterday where I needed a way for the player to accept or decline a mission from a dialog box- something I'd been avoiding since I first wrote them- only to realize that I could just spawn a menu and wire it up to close the dialog box.
+Really an insignificant detail, but it represents exactly what I've been experiencing with this framework; a lot of good things are just "clicking" with very little work on my end, which does a lot for the game as a whole.
+I feel confident in this idea for once.

 #Sat Oct 11 2014

 Spent a few hours working on mission details and how to best fit them into the